axibase/atsd-use-cases/tutorials/workshop/webgl.md

 ## Key Concepts

 * Based on OpenGL ES 2.0, (WebGL2 on OpenGL ES 3.0);
-* GPU-computation principle: execute simple commands for a lot of data in parallel;
+* GPU-computation principle: execute simple commands for a large amount data in parallel;
 * GPU-accelerated rendering using shaders: small programs for GPU (written in GLSL).
 WebGL supports 2 types of shaders: vertex shaders and fragment shaders.

 Pipeline (simplified):

 ![](https://kaidu1982.github.io/2013-jco-webgl/reveal.js-master/img/webgl_rendering_pipeline.png)

-Simplicity causes a reduced number of primitives to be rendered: WebGL can draw lines, points and triangles (polygons), but it can't draw cubes, spheres, circles etc.).
+Simplicity causes a reduced number of primitives to be rendered: WebGL can draw lines, points and triangles (polygons), but it cannot draw cubes, spheres, circles etc.).
 To display other figures, they must be represented as a polygonal model.

 ![Utah teapot](./images/utah_teapot.jpg)